blueag8/Photography_Website/README.md

     heroku login

-You will need to create or sign into any thset up your config variables in the settings.
+You will need to create or sign into any third-party accounts and access your keys then set up your config variables in the settings.

 These will include: